angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 ## Preloading

-Preloading improves UX by loading parts of your app in the background.
+Preloading improves UX by loading parts of your application in the background.
 You can preload modules or component data.

 ### Preloading modules

-Preloading modules improves UX by loading parts of your app in the background so users don't have to wait for the elements to download when they activate a route.
+Preloading modules improves UX by loading parts of your application in the background so users don't have to wait for the elements to download when they activate a route.

 To enable preloading of all lazy loaded modules, import the `PreloadAllModules` token from the Angular `router`.